“Be happy in this moment. This moment is your life. Omar Khayyam

 6. Never Miss an Opportunity to Compliment

-Have you ever had your hair down, you feel like a million bucks, and bump into 50 people that day and no one says a thing?
+Have you ever had your hair done, you feel like a million bucks, and bump into 50 people that day and no one says a thing?
 I have a beautiful friend, and she has never received a compliment from a fellow women!
 What?
-Are we that insecure that we cannot compliment each other?
+Are we that insecure that we cannot compliment one another?
 Never miss an opportunity to give someone a genuine compliment.
 In return, they feel good, they smile and you feel good.
 Get over your jealousy, make the effort to notice details, and congratulate your coworkers on their successes, praise the guy that returns too much change and above all if someone looks better than normal, tell them so!
 It works for me.

 We walk as a family everyday, no matter what.
 If the weather doesn’t permit it we play Wii or go to the mall for a stroll.
 I love walking, almost as much as going to the gym, but when travelling it is a tough one to fit in, especially when it is a luxury we can’t afford.
-Walking is free, we get to explore, taking different routes and side streets, see who we can meet along the way.
-It makes my back happy and me!
+Walking is free, we get to explore, take different routes and side streets, and see who we can meet along the way.
+It makes my back happy too!
 I read somewhere that all great thoughts occur when you walk.
 Probably not accurate, but I like it anyway.